Alamo Colleges Policy F.6.1 Student Success

 Smoking Policy / Tobacco-Free Campuses

-All of the Alamo Colleges are designated smoke-free.
-Smoking and/or using tobacco products is prohibited in all classrooms, laboratories, offices, conference rooms, hallways, parking lots, and all other rooms in all buildings of the Alamo Colleges and on all property that is owned, leased, rented, or otherwise under the control of the Alamo Colleges, including parking lots and any other property owned by the Alamo Colleges.
+All of the colleges in the Alamo Colleges District are designated smoke-free.
+Smoking, including vapor and e-cigarettes, and/or using tobacco products is prohibited in all classrooms, laboratories, offices, conference rooms, hallways, parking lots, and all other rooms in all buildings of the Alamo Colleges and on all property that is owned, leased, rented, or otherwise under the control of the Alamo Colleges, including parking lots and any other property owned by the Alamo Colleges.
 Department of Public Safety officers will issue to those in violation of the policy a penalty citation.
 Repeated violations will result in further disciplinary action.

-The Alamo Colleges offer education, counseling, and training to students, faculty, and staff on the harmful effects of smoking and smoke inhalation and provide information about smoking cessation.
+The Alamo Colleges District offers education, counseling, and training to students, faculty, and staff on the harmful effects of smoking and smoke inhalation and provide information about smoking cessation.